North Island

 Day 18: Taupo - Tongario National Park

-of the Moon which are the typical volcanic attractions you will find a lot on
+Watched Huka Falls, the Wairakei Terraces and the Craters of the Moon which are the typical volcanic attractions you will find a lot on the way to Rotorua.

-active volcanoes which are famous in the Lord of the Rings movies (Mt.
-Doom) and
+After this we drove down into the Tongario National Park.
+The mountains are active volcanoes which are famous in the Lord of the Rings movies (Mt.
+Doom) and famous for the Tongario Crossing - a walk over the volcanoes and the mountains.

 Near the Visitor Centre (10km) you find another nice free camping!

-If you plan to make the Tongario Crossing you should book a bus tour from the
+If you plan to make the Tongario Crossing you should book a bus tour from the Visitor Centre to the starting point and back from the end of the walking tour.

 Day 19: Tongario Crossing

-scenery was incredible and impressive.
-But quite windy at the Red Crater - you
+We did the Tongario Crossing and this was phenomenal.
+The scenery was incredible and impressive.
+But quite windy at the Red Crater - you definitely need good clothes and windbreakers.

 Coming back we drove back to Taupo for relaxing dinner.